emberjs/data/README.md

 It was designed for robustly managing data in applications built with [Ember](https://github.com/emberjs/ember.js/) and is agnostic to the underlying persistence mechanism, so it works just as well with [JSON:API](https://jsonapi.org/) or [GraphQL](https://graphql.org/) over `HTTPS` as it does with streaming `WebSockets` or local `IndexedDB` storage.

-It provides many of the facilities you'd find in server-side `ORM`s like `ActiveRecord`, but is designed specifically for the unique environment of `JavaScript` in the browser.
+It provides many of the features you'd find in server-side `ORM`s like `ActiveRecord`, but is designed specifically for the unique environment of `JavaScript` in the browser.

 - [Usage Guide](https://guides.emberjs.com/release/models/)
 - [API Documentation](https://api.emberjs.com/ember-data/release)